systems-rg/systems-rg.github.io/wss23.md

 NOT provide recommendation letters to graduate schools or otherwise for participating in the school.

+## Application process
+Please fill the [form at this link](https://docs.google.com/forms/d/e/1FAIpQLSet1cpQ2A5vZfB184XnFFCmHGGv7hYBfYSNaMh_UonFxHUuGA/viewform) before 11:59pm on 31st October 2023 to apply to attend the Winter school.
+The form requires you to read a paper and write what you understood from it.
+Please budget at least two days for this.

 ## Inaugural talk
 #### December 4th, 9-10:30 am